gehsekky/jquery-listerine/README.md

 number of columns on the page and then evenly distributes the list items between columns.
 The other mode is “grid” which is more of a tile-like display.

+TODO:

+* change hover in/out to something that won't cause issues (ie. hoverin/hoverout)
+* apply local clearfix somehow instead of just adding "clearfix" class
+* ability to pass in list of classnames to apply to list items, columns, or wrapper

 options (possible values):